I Need Someone To Talk To About My Problems – But Where Do I Turn?

 Will Your Insurance Cover Online Therapy?

-Because they are saving money, they do not charge as much so neither does the insurance company.
+Because they are saving money, they do not charge as much so either does the insurance company.
 As a matter of fact, even if the insurance company does not cover the online therapy you want, you can afford it much easier than going to see a psychologist or therapist in person.
 The cost of therapy online averages between $30 and $70 while in person you will pay between $150 and $300 per hour on average.
 That is less than going out to dinner.
 And, your mental health is more important than going out to dinner, right?

 How to Get Started

 Or, you can check them out on the American Psychological Association website.
-Betterhelp.com has more than 2,000 licensed professionals available to help you 24 hours a day, 7 days a week and they have a free trial so it will not even cost you anything to check them out.
+Betterhelp.com has more than 2,000 licensed professionals available to help you 24 hours a day, 7 days a week and they have a free trial so it will not cost you anything to check them out.
 Once you decide what website to use, all you have to do is answer a few simple questions.
 You do not even have to give your name if you want to remain anonymous.
 After that, create a free private account.
 Still, there is no need to use your real name if you do not want to.
-Although you will need to provide an email address but they will keep it private.
+Although you will need to provide an email address, they will keep it private.